What is Node JS Used for in 2024 – Complete Guide

 Chat Application

-Node.js excels for developing chat apps as due to its design, Node.js can handle messages as they come in and prevent a backlog building up.
+Node.js excels in developing chat apps because of its design.
+Node.js can handle messages as they come in and prevent a backlog from building up.

 API on Top of an Object DB